dusk-network/dusk-blockchain/overview.md

 ## pkg/util

+There is notes here about the configuration system, based on viper.

 ## pkg/util/container

 ## pkg/util/container/ring

+A ring buffer that works with raw wire/storage encoded raw bytes data.
+Used in the EventBus.

 ## pkg/util/diagnostics

+Instrumentation for using profiling with Dusk.

 ## pkg/util/legacy

+Converter that upgrades the old provisioners data structure to the new Rusk Committee.

 ## pkg/util/nativeutils

+This is a large number of libraries from the pub/sub broker eventbus, logging, error handling, a transmission protocol, two different set implementations.

 ## pkg/util/nativeutils/eventbus

+This is a generic interface for interconnecting different components of Dusk including separated runtimes like the Rusk VM

 ## pkg/util/nativeutils/hashset

+A concurrent safe hash set implementation.

 ## pkg/util/nativeutils/logging

+Simplified setup and configuration for logrus.

 ## pkg/util/nativeutils/prerror

+Error type with priorities.

 ## pkg/util/nativeutils/rcudp

+Simple short-message (max one UDP packet) reliable transport protocol using Raptor FEC codes for retransmit-avoidance.

 ## pkg/util/nativeutils/rpcbus

+Process-internal message passing system based on sending return channels in requests.

 ## pkg/util/nativeutils/sortedset

+Binary tree (which?) based sorted set for large numbers (such as hashes).

 ## pkg/util/ruskmock

+Rusk mock that can be programmed to give predefined or dummy responses to use in tests of Dusk-Rusk communication.

 ## scripts

+Miscellaneous scripts such as a Go-based build script for Dusk and some launch control scripts.